-This week’s guest post is from travel writer and marketing expert, Amy Morton.
+This week’s guest post on Vietnamese food in New Mexixo is from travel writer and marketing expert, Amy Morton.
 She moved to New Mexico from Los Angeles a few years ago.

 I’ll confess.
 When I relocated from Los Angeles to the East Mountains of Albuquerque in December 2009, I thought I would be saying sayonara to really great Asian food.
 In particular, I was prepared to mourn Japanese, Vietnamese and Thai food.
 Happily, I was wrong – and to prove it, I’d like to share three places that rival the best Vietnamese food I ever had in California.

 But first, let me tell you a little bit about that.